bennie/web-crescendo.net-3.0/jekyll/_posts/2009-10-03-dear-composer.markdown

 layout: post
 category: posts
 title:  Dear Composer
-description: "Dear composer... some requests about your work..."
+description: Dear composer... some requests about your work...
-tags: ['music', 'writings']
+tags: music writings
 ---
-Dear composer
+Dear Composer,

 - Give your bass instruments something to do.
 Mozart did not have modern percussion for rythmn.
 Consquently he had to put the "fire" in his music in supporting passages